telerik/blazor-docs/getting-started/what-you-need.md

 position: 3
 ---

-# Typical Workflow for Using the UI Components
+# Typical Workflow for Using the UI for Blazor Components

 This article describes the steps in the typical workflow for using the Telerik UI for Blazor components&mdash;getting the Telerik UI for Blazor components and configuring your project to use them.

->tip The information in this article is also available in the form of step-by-step tutorials: [First Steps with Client-Side UI for Blazor](client-blazor) and [First Steps with Server-Side UI for Blazor](server-blazor).
+>tip The information in this article is also available as step-by-step tutorials for Blazor [Server]({%slug getting-started/server-side%}) and [WebAssembly]({%slug getting-started/client-side%}) apps.

 To use the Telerik UI for Blazor, you need to: